mackron/miniaudio/README.md

 Online documentation can be found here: https://miniaud.io/docs/

-Documentation can also be found at the top of [miniaudio.h](https://raw.githubusercontent.com/mackron/miniaudio/master/miniaudio.h) which is always the most up-to-date and authoritive source of information on how to use miniaudio.
+Documentation can also be found at the top of [miniaudio.h](https://raw.githubusercontent.com/mackron/miniaudio/master/miniaudio.h) which is always the most up-to-date and authoritative source of information on how to use miniaudio.
 All other documentation is generated from this in-code documentation.